unifyai/.github/profile/README.md

 Unify builds virtual colleagues you onboard like new hires.
 Share your screen, walk them through your tools, hop on a call — they learn how your team works, ask follow-up questions, and improve over time.
 They have their own computer, work across email/Teams/phone, and are interruptible at any point mid-task.

 The brain is a distributed system of specialized state managers coordinated through steerable async tool loops.
-We're preparing to open-source the full stack under a permissive license — source code, architecture docs, and contribution guidelines will be available soon.

 ### Learn more